Understanding Cryptocurrency and Spoofing; Plus Advice on How to Avoid Getting Spoofed By Spoofers

 With that said, this isn’t always about the coin being manipulated.
 In-fact, with crypto, it can be about that coin’s price relative to Bitcoin (for example, if one keeps a coin cheap relative to Bitcoin, this can result in giant gains for one who rides Bitcoin up only to pour back into the other coin later).

 There are lots of ways this can work, but the general point we are making here is: “spoofing, and market manipulation in general, is a thing.”

 NOTE: Generally speaking all action is human action.
 That is, behind every order is a human.
 However, people who run these strategies often use bots to trade.
 Bots can help explain how a small group of people or person can handle so many orders at once.
 All it takes a PHP script, some exchange accounts, and the funds.
 See: Let’s write a cryptocurrency bot. (part 1) or High Frequency Trading on the Coinbase Exchange.
 With that in mind, the vast majority of bots are somewhere between White and Grey hat.
-This page is specifically about that other odd percent who aren’t.
+Bot trading is allowed on crypto exchanges, and some bots really help to stabilize the market.
+Just like in the movies, there are good bots and bad bots.
+This page is specifically about that other odd percent of bots and users who aren’t White hat.